-The Lehigh Valley Community Foundation administers an application process for two annual scholarships for high schoool seniors attending public, private or charter high schools in Lehigh, Northampton and Bucks County.
+The Lehigh Valley Community Foundation administers an application process for two annual scholarships for high school seniors attending public, private or charter high schools, or community college in Lehigh, Northampton and Bucks County.

 The Stephanie Olexa and Seth Weber Scholarship for the Life Sciences

-Multiple one-year scholarships will be available, totaling $4,220.
-Students from any public, private or charter school in Lehigh, Northampton or Bucks County are eligible to apply for the scholarships.
+Multiple one-year scholarships were awarded in 2020 totaling $4,620.
+High school seniors from any public, private OR charter school or currently enrolled in a community college in Lehigh, Northampton or Bucks County are eligible to apply for the scholarships.

 Scholarship Frequently Asked Questions (FAQ)

 For more information, contact Megan Briggs, Director of Community Investments, at 610 351-5353, ext.
 11 or email: firstname.lastname@example.org

 About Stephanie Olexa and Seth Weber

 Stephanie Olexa, Ph.D., was born and raised on the South Side of Bethlehem.
 She was the first member of her family to attend college.
 Stephanie received her Bachelor of Science Degree in Biology from Chestnut Hill College in Philadelphia; her Ph.D. degree in BioChemistry from Temple University and her Master’s in Business Administration degree (M.B.A.) from Lehigh University.

 After completing her Ph.D., Stephanie worked at Temple University Medical School, Rohm and Haas and Air Products and Chemicals, Inc., before starting her own business, Benchmark Analytics, an environmental testing laboratory, which she operated for 20 years.
 Stephanie is now a Certified Leadership Coach and an Adjunct Professor and workshop leader at the Baker Institute for Entrepreneurship, Creativity and Innovation at Lehigh University.